 My Observations:

-This is truly a actually nice looking hand mill, and it’s one of a few relatively inexpensive hand grinders (more to come below) which appear to be based on (at least when it comes to looks) the very popular (and not so inexpensive…) Comandante hand grinders.
+This is in reality a actually nice looking hand grinding machine, and it’s one of a few relatively affordable hand grinders (more to come below) which appear to be based on (at least when it comes to looks) the very popular (and not so inexpensive…) Comandante hand grinders.

-It has 38mm steel burrs, the same size burrs as you’ll get in the likes of the Sage Smart Grinding machine Pro, and the same size as some other popular hand grinders including the Crafted by Knock Aergrind, and just 1mm smaller than the burrs found in the Comandante grinders.
+It has 38mm steel burrs, the same size burrs as you’ll get in the likes of the Sage Smart Grinder Pro, and the same size as some other popular hand grinders including the Brewed by Knock Aergrind, and basically 1mm smaller than the burrs found in the Comandante grinders.

-I in reality like the look of the wooden knob, that’s probably more comfortable than utilizing some of the hand grinders with small plastic knobs.
+I actually like the look of the wooden knob, that’s probably more comfortable than using some of the hand grinders with small plastic knobs.

-I likewise basically like the look of the little travel case this mill neatly slots into.
-For the cost, this isn’t a bad shout at all in my simple opinion.
+I also in truth like the look of the little travel case this grinding machine neatly slots into.
+For the cost, this isn’t a bad shout at all in my modest opinion.

 Click here to see other available colours